SabrinaJewson/cmarker.typ/README.md

 	for example, GitHub supports writing `<sub>text</sub>` to get subscript text, but we will render that as simply “text”.
 	In future it would be nice to support a subset of HTML tags.
-- We do not currently support Markdown tables and footnotes.
+- We do not currently support Markdown footnotes.
 	In future it would be good to.
 - Although I tried my best to escape everything correctly, I won’t provide a hard guarantee that everything is fully sandboxed